This is a sponsored conversation written by me on behalf of Cricut. The opinions and text are all mine.

 There are affiliate links in this post.

-I have already planned the design and colors of my quilt.
 I wrote out what the original colors were and what my new colors were.
 Then I wrote out how many pieces needed to be cut for the new design and what order the cutting layouts were so that I wouldn’t get confused during the process.

 I found that I would have nine mats that would need to be cut.
 There were be six single layer mats, two double layer mats, and one triple layer mats.
 I gathered my fabric to be cut.

 - Riley Blake Designs Daisy Days Quilt Kit*

 - To a T Baby Quilt Pattern*

 - Two 12×24 Fabric Grip Mat* – you can cut faster when you can work on one mat while the Maker cuts on the other mat.